GalHalifa6/ab-deliveries-assignment/docs/chatbot.md

   - if status exists, explain it clearly
   - if appropriate, gently suggest ordering another delivery
   - do not be aggressive or overly salesy
 - keep messages concise for WhatsApp
+- never ask the user which language they want; infer it from their message

 ### Dynamic Context Block